aspose-total/Aspose.Total-Products/total/en/net/conversion/potx-to-fods/_index.md

 ---
-title: Convert POTX to FODS via C#
+title: Convert POTX to FODS via C# or online
-description: Convert POTX to FODS in C# without using Microsoft Excel or Powerpoint
+description: Convert POTX to FODS in C# without using Microsoft Excel or Powerpoint or online.
+Test free CSV to DOC online converter quickly before integrating the code. or with free Online Converter
 url_ignore: /net/conversion/potx-to-fods/
 family: total
 platformtag: net